sonniebailey/sonniebailey.github.io/about-content.md

 Throughout this document, I've written in the first person.
 However, all services provided by Fairhaven Wealth are provided via Fairhaven Ventures Ltd. I am the sole director and shareholder of this company.

 To get a sense of how I see the world, I encourage you to look at my blog, [Wealth & Risk](www.wealthandrisk.nz), where I published articles regularly for approximately 10 years.
 One of the reasons for writing publicly was to develop my thinking about a lot of topics, my ability to communicate ideas as I returned to them, and get the benefit of making my ideas legible and open to scrutiny.

-### Have Fairhaven Wealth's clients been happy with the services historically?

-Yes.
-The common feedback I get with clients is that they've found me engaging, trustworthy, and able to communicate in a way that is clear and tailored to them.
-I work with all clients in a spirit of candour, transparency, and good faith, and I believe this shows through in my interactions with them.

-You can read dozens of testimonials [here](www.fairhavenwealth.co.nz/testimonials).

 ### My qualifications